The life of rangers in Aira Force and the Lakes

 You wouldn’t think that trees take much managing, but they do.

 We aim to keep it that way, by working with other organisations to maintain our land as an environment that supports a rich diversity of life.
+We monitor our wildlife and take steps to protect it if the need arises during the course of our work.

 With nearly 14,000 hectares of valleys, lakes and fells in the Central & East Lakes it’s a pretty big back yard that our Rangers look after.